leocavalcante/siler/docs/graphql/README.md

 }
 ```

 Liked it?
-What about listening to added messages and enable real-time features?<br>
+What about listening to added messages and enable real-time features?
 Sounds cool?
 That is **GraphQL Subscriptions** we are going to cover next.